louweyer-code/flask_blog/README.md

  Limitation
 ---------------------
-Currently the About page is under construction and the sidebars item announcements will so far redirect to /about and the events item is not implement and just a placeholder.
+Currently the About page is under construction and the sidebar item announcements will so far redirect to /about and the events item is not implemented and just a placeholder.
 Additionally the posts display the respective user_id of the post instead of the users email.

 <br/>